Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Live life as though nobody is watching, and express yourself as though everyone is listening."
+> "One day, in retrospect, the years of struggle will strike you as the most beautiful."
-> — **Nelson Mandela**
+> — **Sigmund Freud**

 ---